Saul-x/openshift-prometheus-grafana-deploy/README.md

 **Remind: All command should execute in the project directory**

-#Simple way to deploy grafana and
+#Simple way to deploy grafana and prometheus

 just run it：
 `sh deploy.sh`